Rank 4 stable vector bundles on hyperk\"ahler fourfolds of Kummer type

 \subsection{Stability of the restriction of $\cE_t$ to Lagrangian fibers}

-Keep notation as in Subsection~\ref{subsec:esiste}.
-In particular $N_d\subset T$ is the Noether-Lefschetz divisor appearing in the proof of Proposition~\ref{prp:stabdefo}.
+Keep notation as in Section~\ref{subsec:esiste}.
+In particular, $N_d\subset T$ is the Noether--Lefschetz divisor appearing in the proof of Proposition~\ref{prp:stabdefo}.
 Let $t\in N_d$ be a general point, let $(M_t,h_t)$ be the corresponding deformation of $(K_2(A),h_0)$, and let $\pi_t\colon M_t\to\PP^2$ be the Lagrangian fibration which is a deformation of $\pi_0=\pi_A\colon K_2(A)\to |\cO_E(3(0))|$.
 Lastly, let $\cE_t$ be the extension to $M_t$ of the vector bundle $\cE_0=\cE(\cL)$ on $K_2(A)$.
 The main result of the present subsection is the following. \begin{prp} Keep notation as above, and suppose that $md$ is odd and greater than $8$.
 Let $t\in N_d$ be a general point.
-There exists a finite subset $B_d(t)\subset\PP^2$ such that for $x\in(\PP^2\setminus B_d(t))$ the restriction of $\cE_t$ to the Lagrangian fiber $\pi_t^{-1}(x)$ is slope stable with respect to the restriction of $h_t$. \end{prp} First we deal with smooth Lagrangian fibers, and then with singular fibers. \begin{prp} With notation and hypotheses as above, let $t\in N_d$ be a general point.
-The restriction of $\cE_t$ to a smooth Lagrangian fiber $\pi_t^{-1}(x)$ is slope stable with respect to the restriction of $h_t$. \end{prp} \begin{proof} By Proposition~\ref{prp:stabonlagr} and openness of slope stability, the restriction of $\cE_t$ to a general smooth Lagrangian fiber is slope stable with respect to the restriction of $h_t$.
-By the argument given in the proof of~\cite[Proposition~5.14]{og-rigidi-su-k3n} it follows that the restriction of $\cE_t$ to any smooth Lagrangian fiber is simple semi homogeneous (a key ingredient is the fact that the restriction of $\cE_t$ to any Lagrangian fiber is simple because of Proposition~\ref{prp:stabonlagr}, Proposition~\ref{prp:sempfibre} and openness of simpleness).
+There exists a finite subset $B_d(t)\subset\PP^2$ such that for $x\in(\PP^2\setminus B_d(t))$, the restriction of $\cE_t$ to the Lagrangian fiber $\pi_t^{-1}(x)$ is slope stable with respect to the restriction of\, $h_t$. \end{prp} First we deal with smooth Lagrangian fibers and then with singular fibers. \begin{prp} With notation and hypotheses as above, let $t\in N_d$ be a general point.
+The restriction of $\cE_t$ to a smooth Lagrangian fiber $\pi_t^{-1}(x)$ is slope stable with respect to the restriction of\, $h_t$, except possibly for a finite set of $x\in\PP^2$. \end{prp} \begin{proof} By Proposition~\ref{prp:stabonlagr} and the openness of slope stability, the restriction of $\cE_t$ to a general smooth Lagrangian fiber is slope stable with respect to the restriction of $h_t$.
+By Propositions~\ref{prp:stabonlagr} and~\ref{prp:sempfibre}, the restriction of $\cE_0$ to a Lagrangian fiber $\pi_0^{-1}(x)$ is simple, except possibly for a finite set of $x\in\PP^2$.
+By the openness of simpleness, it follows that the restriction of $\cE_t$ to a Lagrangian fiber $\pi_t^{-1}(x)$ is simple except possibly for a finite set of $x\in\PP^2$.
+By the argument given in the proof of~\cite[Proposition~5.14]{og-rigidi-su-k3n}, it follows that the restriction of $\cE_t$ to a smooth Lagrangian fiber is simple semi-homogeneous, except possibly for a finite set of $x\in\PP^2$.